 While the LEEP group looked at a number of other innovations these are our top 3 for this year.
 If you are interested in learning more please connect with me, I love to talk housing technology.

-Update: January 2018 Bob worked with BC Housing to create this video showcasing our energy-efficient homes.
+Update: January 2018 Bob worked with BC Housing to create the video above showcasing our energy-efficient homes.